 - Blocks.
 Search in blocks. - Files.
 Search in files. - Pages.
 Search in pages. - Jump to.
 Jump directly from the search hit list to menu alternatives matching your search criteria. - Products.
-Search in products if you have Episerver Commerce installed. - Find files, blocks and pages if you have Episerver Find installed.
+Search in products if you have Episerver Commerce installed. - Find files, blocks and pages if you have Episerver Search & Navigation (formerly Episerver Find) installed.